vhanla/vuets/README.md

 This is a modified template based upon official Microsoft.AspNetCore.SpaTemplate::*

+**IMPORTANT** It's strongly recommended to use Bootstrap 4.1.2 or newer.
+It's relatively easy to migrate.

 As of now, official template uses Webpack 2 and older NPM packages, and it hasn't been migrated to .Net Core 2.1.

 ![snap](https://cdn-images-1.medium.com/max/800/1*4PCyQ7-L4a3igqxOfsjSDA.png)